The 8 principles that guide information architecture (IA).

 3. The principle of disclosure

-This one could also be called ‘the principle of sneak previews’.
-It’s about making sure users know what to expect when they dive deeper.
-Closely related to the second principle, this means presenting users with just enough detail so they get a sense of what’s next, without experiencing info overwhelmed.
-Practically speaking, this could mean incorporating bite-size descriptors, helper content on hover, or at-a-glance summaries.
+This one could also be called ‘the principle of sneak previews.’
+It’s about ensuring users know what to expect when diving deeper.
+Closely related to the second principle, this means presenting users with enough detail to get a sense of what’s next without being overwhelmed.
+This could mean incorporating bite-size descriptors, helper content on hover, or at-a-glance summaries.

 4. The principle of exemplars

 Just like it sounds, this principle involves incorporating examples to describe what content lives within different categories.
-Featuring examples within the website’s architecture to represent content can be an effective way to provide users with quick wayfinding and easy scan-ability.
-Think icons or featured images within a mega menu or suggested text within a search field.
+Featuring examples within the website’s architecture to represent content can effectively provide users with quick wayfinding and easy scanability.
+Think of icons or featured images within a mega menu or suggested text within a search field.
 These kinds of examples help to guide users on their path.

 5. The principle of front doors

-We can’t know exactly how users will interact with a website until they actually start using it.
+We can’t know how users will interact with a website until they use it.
 This means we need to make some assumptions – one of these being that up to half of all users will arrive from a page other than the homepage.
-Since we can’t always rely on the homepage to do the heavy lifting, each and every page needs to be able to be the front door, ensuring it is intuitive for users to make their way through other areas of the site.
+Since we can’t always rely on the homepage to do the heavy lifting, each page needs to be the front door, ensuring it is intuitive for users to navigate other site areas.

 6. The principle of multiple classifications

-Providing different ways for users to explore content is key to creating a user experience that feels personalized.
-A prime example of this is an association website with an extensive resource hub.
-Some users may want to explore resources related to a specific topic or resource type, while others just want to see the latest or trending content.
+Different ways for users to explore content are vital to creating a personalized user experience.
+An association website with an extensive resource hub is a prime example.
+Some users may want to explore resources related to a specific topic or resource type, while others want to see the latest or trending content.
 Including multiple classifications gives users more control and puts them in the driver’s seat.
 For an example of a highly organized and detailed resource hub, learn about the navigation and insights solution we created for Clear Seas.

 7. The principle of focused navigation